alexharri/website/posts/icelandic-developer-survey-2024.md

  * PHP is much less used in Iceland than globally.

-### Programming language use by years of experience
+### Programming languages used by years of experience

 I was curious whether there would be a significant difference between the languages that experienced developers are using compared to less experienced ones, but that does not seem to be the case.
 The following chart shows language use by years of experience.